 View on ResearchGate ↗Authorized to work in the United States; employment at Blue.Cloud (Tampa, FL, 2021-2024).
 Data governance and cloud infrastructure in regulated environments.

 Ten-volume technical reference series across three book series under the Authority & Architecture publisher imprint: The Authority Equation (3 volumes), The Authority Discipline (4 volumes), and Autonomous Authority (3 volumes).
 All volumes assigned ISBNs registered through Bowker, distributed via Amazon and IngramSpark in print and ebook formats.
-The Authority Equation Volume I assigned Library of Congress Control Number 2026912260.
+Library of Congress Control Numbers assigned to each series: The Authority Equation 2026912260, Autonomous Authority 2026922204, and The Authority Discipline 2026922201.

 View Catalog at Authority & Architecture ↗IEEE Member (#102193505) · AIAA Student Member (#1936005) · ACM Member (#9952787) · AAAI Member (#656504) · INFORMS Member (#2009712) · NDIA Member (#1700222) · Sigma Beta Delta Lifetime Member (#2007930) · DARPAConnect (public DARPA outreach program, no affiliation) · NIST AI RMF Trustworthy AI in Critical Infrastructure Profile Community of Interest (Member, 2026).
 Plus 140+ additional credentials from 25+ institutions.